-DFMs and advisers with discretionary permissions must deliver quarterly client reporting.
-You must also tell clients of any depreciation of 10% (and subsequent 10% drops) within each reporting period.
+Discretionary managers (DFMs) and advisers with discretionary permissions are now obligated to provide quarterly client reporting.
+Clients must also be informed of depreciations in the value of their model by 10% (and any subsequent 10%) within each reporting period.

-For both Wrap and Elevate, a document which details the valuation drop (in relation to Investment Management Hub portfolios on Wrap and DFM portfolios on Elevate) will be generated in your client’s document library within their platform account and we’ll automatically let advisers/DFM’s know about the 10% drop and which clients are affected.
+For both Wrap and Elevate, a document which details the valuation drop (in relation to Investment Management Hub portfolios on Wrap and DFM portfolios on Elevate) will be generated in your client’s document library within their platform account and we’ll automatically inform advisers/discretionary managers about the 10% drop and which clients are affected.

-MiFID II requires you to provide your clients with aggregated information about costs and charges.
-This includes transaction costs of trades and a breakdown of DFM fees.
+MiFID II requires you to provide your clients with aggregated information both pre-sale and post sale.

-Platforms hold the key to efficient reporting and you should expect reports to break down costs and charges into pounds and percentages, before and after sale.
+Platforms hold the key to efficient reporting and you should expect reports to break down costs and charges into pounds and percentages.

-For transaction costs, Standard Life will take all the relevant information from fund managers and present through a charges information document.
-We’ll do this after each transaction but also in the yearly statement.
+Pre-sale we will take all the relevant information from fund managers and present through a charges information document.
+We will also make this information available post-sale on an annual and ad hoc basis.

-We’ll also show the DFM fees through the same documents.
+We’ll also show the discretionary manager fees through the same documents.